Penrith, Cumbria: Sport

 There is a skate park area by the Penrith Leisure Centre.
 The skate park opened in 2007.

 Penrith has a golf club and driving range.
 Penrith Castle Park houses the town's Bowling Club.

 Penrith Swimming Club was founded in 1881 and was then based at Frenchfield in the River Eamont.
 Training sessions originally involved great variations of conditions that challenged the skills of any swimmer.
 Icy water, strong currents and obstacles like weed and the odd eel or two provided the ultimate test of stamina.
 It was all a far cry from conditions for today's training sessions, held at Penrith Leisure Centre.

 Penrith Canoe Club, founded in 2012, trains at the local leisure centre.
 Its main activity is canoe polo, in which the club was represented at the World Championships in Syracuse, Italy 2016 by its under-21 women's squad, which finished a respectable fourth.

 Penrith Tennis Club is located in the grounds of Penrith Rugby Club at Carleton Village.

+British Superbike Championship team Paul Bird Motorsport are based in Penrith.
+They have won nine riders' championships.